flutter/website/src/development/add-to-app/multiple-flutters.md

   the same [performance characteristics][] as constructing a `FlutterEngine` using the constructors did previously.

 * When all `FlutterEngine`s from a `FlutterEngineGroup` are destroyed, the next `FlutterEngine` created has the same performance characteristics as the very first engine.

 * The `FlutterEngineGroup` itself doesn't need to live beyond all of the spawned engines.
 Destroying the `FlutterEngineGroup` doesn't affect existing spawned `FlutterEngine`s but does remove the ability to spawn additional `FlutterEngine`s that share resources with existing spawned engines.

 ## Communication

 Communication between Flutter instances is handled using [platform channels][] (or [Pigeon][]) through the host platform.
-To see our roadmap on communication, or other multiple-Flutters issues, see [Issue 72009][].
+To see our roadmap on communication, or other planned work on enhancing multiple Flutter instances, see [Issue 72009][].

 ## Samples